SereniT33/Codecademy_DE_Portfolio/README.md

-# Codecademy Data Engineer Portfolio Projects
+# Data Engineering Portfolio Projects

-Portfolio project as a part of the DE certification
+This repository contains data enginnering potfolio projects from Codecademy.
+You can get more information on this career path modules [here](https://www.codecademy.com/learn/paths/data-engineer).

+## Projects
+### bike-rental-data-management

+### subscriber-pipeline-automation